Frequently Asked Questions

 WHO SHOULD ENROLL

 The Insurance Professional School is the perfect opportunity for firms to attract and retain young employees with the motivation and drive to become seasoned industry champions.
-The expert instruction the School offers is best paired with participants who are licensed and in whom you see potential.
+The expert instruction the School offers is best paired with participants with less than three years in the industry, who are licensed and in whom you see potential.

 Roles that will find the most value in attending The Insurance Professional School include: